Scholarships Available

 - Preference to applicants with good attendance record and citizenship

-One, non-renewable award to a graduating high school senior from Holton High School.
+To be awarded to a graduating high school senior from Holton High School or Fremont High School

 - Preference to students pursuing a technical or industrial arts career